pottekkat/personal-website/content/posts/batching-requests.md

 }'
 ```

+APISIX will parse this request body and make separate requests to each endpoint.
+This saves a lot of network traffic as APISIX is closer to the upstream than the client having to make these calls itself.

-APISIX will make both of these requests and return the aggregated response as shown below:
+The aggregated response from APISIX will be as shown below:

 ```json {title="output"}
 [